zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 The following are also prohibited:

 * Including it in extension packs
-* Calling this extension's functions from external sources
+* Calling this extension's features from external sources
-* Promoting integration with other extensions
+* Promoting integration with other extensions (Excluding vscode-autohotkey-debug, which officially supports integration)

-This is to enable development at my own pace, free from external influence as much as possible.
-Please understand.

 **Installation**
 ------------------------------

 1. Install [VSCode](https://code.visualstudio.com/) with version `1.90.2` or higher
 2. Install this extension.
-To learn how to install extensions, please see [here](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace).
+To learn how to install extensions, please see [here](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace)

 **Features**
 ------------------------------